avigloz/website-markdown/tutoring/index.md

 [About me](../info/about.html)
 [Posts](../posts/index.html)

-I offer tutoring services to families and fellow students in any North American timezone.
+I offer tutoring services to families and individual students in any North American timezone.
 I do tutoring <i>online</i> only, over any preferred (and mainstream) video-chat service.
+After the pandemic passes, I will resume in-person tutoring in the NYC/JC area.

 If you'd like to inquire about tutoring or have questions about rate discounts, please reach out to me via email.